bronwyncarr/50_projects_50_days/README.md

 🌟🌟 Added a backwards direction and typing automatically changes direction at the each end; plus a cursor style |.

 ![Auto typing](./docs/auto_typing.gif)

+## 31. Password Generator

+Password generator where user can select type and number of characters.

+## 32. Two Out of Three

+Three selectable checkboxes where only two can be selected at any one time.

+# 33. Notes App